Intro

 - It is always positive: both positive and negative weights increase the cost.

-- It avoids cancellations: without squaring, positive and negative weights of the same magnitude could cancel each other.
+- It avoids cancellations: without squaring, weights of opposite sign could offset one another in the penalty.

 - It penalizes large weights more strongly: squaring amplifies large values, discouraging the network from letting any single weight grow too much.